antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is like a really big car that runs on fuel.
+# An internal combustion engine is a type of machine that uses small explosions
-# Inside the engine, fuel is mixed with air, and then it is burned which creates
+# to make things move.
+It's like a mini explosion inside the engine that helps
-# a lot of energy.
-This energy makes the engine move, and when the engine is
+# power a car or other vehicle.
+The explosions happen inside the engine, which
-# attached to a car, it makes the car move too.
+# is why it's called an "internal" combustion engine.
 ```

 Here is another example using a persona and two modifiers: